whiplade/phase-3-sql-queries/README.md

 ```

 Here, we can see at a glance that there are three tabby cats and one of every
-other breed &mdash; but what if we had a larger database where we couldn't
+other breed — but what if we had a larger database where we couldn't
 easily see the number of cats *grouped by* breed?
-That's where &mdash; you
+That's where — you
-guessed it! &mdash; `GROUP BY` comes in handy.
+guessed it! — `GROUP BY` comes in handy.

 ``` sql
 SELECT breed, COUNT(breed) FROM cats GROUP BY breed;